baselbers/woocommerce-pdf-invoices/readme.txt

 - Added: '[order-date]' and '[order-number]' to invoice number option.
 - Fixed: Customers shipping address not displayed at all.
+- Fixed: Total amount not calculating with refunds.

 = 2.5.3 - January 9, 2017 =